Infineon/mtb-example-btsdk-hid-ifxv-remote/README.md

 # Application Settings
 See the application makefile for details about these make variables.

+- CUSTOM / TARGET
+    - Use those settings to build the intended target hardware platform.

+    ~~~
+    CUSTOM=1    Use custom bsp with 3x5 key matrix
+    CUSTOM=2    Use custom bsp with 3x6 key matrix
+    CUSTOM=0    The bsp will be specified by TARGET (Default)

+                Supported TARGET
+                    CYW920835M2EVB-01
+                    CYW920835REF-RCU-01 (Default)
+                    CYBLE-343072-EVAL-M2B
+                    CYBLE-333074-EVAL-M2B
+    ~~~

 - TESTING\_USING\_HCI
     - Since the application uses Client Control, this flag should be set at all times.